How to Prepare for AILET PG 2026 - Tips & Tricks

+The Exam dates for the AILET PG 2026 are out.
+The AILET PG Exam will be held on December 14 2025, from 2:00 PM to 4:00 PM.
 The All India Law Entrance Test (AILET) for LLM is a competitive examination that serves as a gateway to some of India's most prestigious law schools, including the National Law University, Delhi (NLU Delhi).
-As you embark on the journey to prepare for the AILET PG, it's crucial to have a well-structured plan that covers all aspects of the exam.
+As you embark on the journey to prepare for the AILET PG 2026, it's crucial to have a well-structured plan that covers all aspects of the exam.
 This comprehensive guide will provide you with valuable insights and strategies to effectively prepare for the AILET LLM and increase your chances of success.

 Section A- English and Legal Reasoning multiple-choice questions (MCQs) make up Section A.